kaiekubjas/academic-kickstart/content/algstatmsm/workshop-spring.md

 13:00 Nataliia Kushnerchuk: What is a graphical model?

-13:30 Etienne Sebag: What are hidden Markov models and how they are used for longitudinal data??
+13:30 Etienne Sebag: What are hidden Markov models and how they are used for longitudinal data?

 14:00--16:00 Discussion and collaboration